-- Increases your self-awareness through a range of workshops and activities
+- Increase your self-awareness of your skills through a range of workshops and activities

 - Understand your strengths and areas for improvement

 - Gain recognition for co-curricular activities you are already taking part in and have the opportunity to take part in new ones